-The Academy operates under the direction of a Governing Board which must contain at least five Directors who are not owners or employees, or relatives of owners or employees, of any company that operates or manages the Academy.
-The Governing Board is responsible for carrying out the provisions of the contract, which include, but are not limited to, State-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards and qualification of teachers.
-The Governing Board controls the Academy's instructional/support facility staffed by employees of the management company who provide services to 332 students.
+The Academy operates under the direction of a five-member Board of Directors (The Board).
+The Board is responsible for carrying out the provisions of the contract with the sponsor which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admissions standards, and qualifications of teachers.
+The Board of Directors leases the Academy's one instructional/support facility from Performance Academies, Inc. as noted in the management agreement.
+The facility is staffed with teaching personnel employed by Performance Academies, Inc. The Board also operates the following schools: